Mitigating Domain Shift in Federated Learning via Intra- and Inter-Domain Prototypes: Related Work

 \subsection{Federated Learning}

-FedAvg faces performance degradation when dealing with data heterogeneity.
+Numerous research efforts in FL~\cite{mcmahan2017communication,li2020federated,tan2022fedproto} have explored diverse techniques to enable the decentralized training of machine learning models while preserving privacy.
+The conventional FL method FedAvg~\cite{mcmahan2017communication} introduces a training paradigm where the global model is updated by aggregating clients' local model parameters.
+However, FedAvg faces performance degradation when dealing with data heterogeneity.
 To address the non-iid challenge, some studies incorporate regularization terms to focus on improving the local training, such as FedProx~\cite{li2020federated} with a proximal term calculated by the distance between global and local models and SCAFFOLD~\cite{pmlr-v119-karimireddy20a} with control variates.
 Other methods, such as FedDyn~\cite{acar2021federated} and pFedMe~\cite{t2020personalized}, also enhance local training through various regularization techniques.
 Another direction is to improve the aggregation phase.
 FedMA~\cite{Wang2020Federated} utilizes a Bayesian non-parametric method to average model parameters in a layer-wise manner, while FedAvgM~\cite{hsu2019measuring} incorporates a momentum-based global update at the server.
 However, these methods primarily consider scenarios with single domain data and label skew, overlooking the domain skew challenge in FL.
 Recently, methods like FedBN~\cite{li2021fedbn} and FPL~\cite{huang2023rethinking} have been developed to address domain skew.
 Specifically, FPL proposes clustering prototypes to achieve unbiased prototypes, resulting in state-of-the-art performance.
-FedGA~\cite{zhang2023federated}, FedDG~\cite{liu2021feddg}, and gPerXAN~\cite{le2024efficiently} address the problem of domain generalization, aiming to improve the global model's ability to generalize to unseen domains, i.e., data domains not included in the training process.
+Beyond these, several recent works explicitly target domain shift in FL: MPFT fine-tunes server-side adapters with multi-domain prototypes~\cite{zhang2025enhancing}, FDSE reduces client-specific domain skew via domain shift eraser~\cite{wang2025federated} with the personalization-based methods and consensus-based methods.
+Additionally, COPA~\cite{wu2021collaborative}, FedGA~\cite{zhang2023federated}, FedDG~\cite{liu2021feddg}, and gPerXAN~\cite{le2024efficiently} address the problem of domain generalization, aiming to improve the global model's ability to generalize to unseen domains, i.e., data domains not included in the training process.
 In contrast, our work tackles a different challenge, focusing on enabling the global model to handle distribution shifts across multiple clients.
 In this work, we introduce Intra- and Inter-Domain Prototype Federated Learning (I$^2$PFL), which constructs intra- and inter-domain prototypes.
 Our focus is on enhancing the generalization of the global model under domain shift by utilizing generalized and local augmented prototypes in federated learning.